FASTING

 Isaiah 58 stresses the need of fasting in direct correlation to concern for the needs of others.

-New City Church recommends that you consult with a licensed physician who has a good understanding of biblical fasting before you begin a fast, especially if it is your first time.
-If you are taking medications or have any ongoing medical condition checking with your physician is absolutely essential.
-God has provided us with access to excellent medical professionals and we definitely should take advantage of this blessing.
+New City Church insists that you consult with a licensed physician who has a good understanding of biblical fasting before you begin a fast, especially if this is your first time.
+If you are taking medications or have any ongoing medical condition, it is absolutely essential to check with your physician before beginning a fast.
+This does nothing to diminish the spiritual nature of a fast: God has provided us with access to excellent medical professionals and we glorify Him by taking advantage of this blessing.

-• Those prone to anorexia, bulimia, or eating disorders
+• You are prone to anorexia, bulimia, or other eating disorders

-• Those with tumors, bleeding ulcers, cancer, blood diseases, or who have heart disease
+• You have a tumor, bleeding ulcer, cancer, blood disease, or have heart disease

-• Those with chronic problems of the kidneys, liver, lungs, heart, or other vital organs
+• You have a chronic problem with the kidneys, liver, lungs, heart, or other vital organs

-• Those who take insulin for diabetes or suffer any other blood sugar problem such as hyperglycemia.
+• You take insulin for diabetes or suffer from any other blood sugar problem such as hyperglycemia

 Helpful Links

-Dr. Bill Bright has written some helpful things about fasting that are hosted on the Cru website.
+Dr. Bill Bright wrote some helpful things about fasting that are hosted on the Cru website.